-I’ve been stuck plenty of times in my life and I am usually pretty good at getting myself unstuck.
-Although I have to say that is something I have had to learn.
-For those of you who have trouble getting unstuck or for whenever you get stuck again (don’t we all, at some point?)
-I am sharing my 3 tips to get back in the flow again.
+I’ve been stuck plenty of times in my life and over time I’ve gotten pretty good at getting myself unstuck.
+Although I have to say that is something I’ve had to learn.
+If you have trouble getting unstuck or for whenever you get stuck again (don’t we all, at some point?)
+I’m sharing my best three tips to get back in the flow.

 1. Stay in motion

-So just make sure you keep putting one foot in front of the other and keep taking steps, however small.
-You will notice that not only will it give you something to do other than worry but it will also help you get to your solution much faster.
+So make sure you keep putting one foot in front of the other and keep taking steps, however small.
+It will give you something to do other than worry and it will also help you get to your solution much faster.
 Even if it is not yet in sight.

 2. Ask for support

-When things are not going your way, when you feel down or disappointed, when you feel like there is no hope for things to get better soon we can have a tendency to turn inward.
+When things are not going your way, when you feel down or disappointed, when you feel like there is no hope for things to get better soon, you can have a tendency to turn inward.
 Similar to our tendency to slow down.
 When we turn inward we often forget to reach out for support.
-I know I have been there; thinking I need to fix everything on my own.
+I know I’ve been there; thinking I need to fix everything on my own.
 Especially when we are stuck it is hard to see our way out and it can make things feel even heavier.

 Just remember to reach out for support.
 There is no need for you to carry this burden all alone.
 Ask a friend, a trusted colleague or your coach or mentor.
 Perhaps you are in a mastermind or part of a forum where you can ask for help.
 It truly is a sign of strength when you are brave enough to share and let others know you value their input.
 And it can help shift things tremendously.
 Yesterday I had a session with a client who was stuck and several hours after the session he emailed me saying he was back in the flow and seeing new opportunities everywhere.
 That brings me to tip #3.